 Centre for Rational & Cognitive Therapies

 Welcome to the Canadian Centre for Rational and Cognitive Therapies.
-The Centre opened in 2012 and is an affiliate training centre to the Albert Ellis Institute, New York.
-The Albert Ellis Institute (AEI) is a world renowned psychotherapy training institute founded by Dr. Albert Ellis in 1959.
-The Centre, like its parent Institute, is an academic psychotherapy centre committed to the training of health professionals in the application of effective, short-term therapy with long-term results.
+The Centre opened in 2012 and is a member of the International Association for Rational Emotional Behaviour Therapy (IAREBT).
+The Centre is an academic psychotherapy centre committed to the training of health professionals in the application of effective, short-term therapy with long-term results.

-In keeping with goals of AEI, the therapeutic approach is based on Rational Emotive Behaviour Therapy (REBT).
+In keeping with goals of IAREBT, the therapeutic approach is based on Rational Emotive Behaviour Therapy (REBT).
 REBT teaches individuals how to change self-defeating thoughts, behaviours and emotions into healthier life enhancing alternatives.

 In addition to professional training, the Centre offers clinical services and educational lectures and workshops for the public.